-- Khakis (no cargo pockets) or tan dress slacks, conservative brown or black belt, maroon polo shirt tucked in (small conservative logo is allowed on maroon polo shirt.), business casual shoes (athletic shoes not permitted). - When UOD (uniform of the day) is Service Dress: Professional business attire (suit and tie equivalent with appropriate dress shoes) - Book bag/back pack (solid black, brown, gray, or dark blue back packs may be worn with any uniform combination) Backpacks will not have ornamentation, high-gloss, designs, or hanging/dangling objects.
-Small logos, less than 2" square, are authorized). - Pens/pencils and a pocket sized notebook
+- Khakis (no cargo pockets) or tan dress slacks, conservative brown or black belt, maroon polo shirt tucked in (small conservative logo is allowed on maroon polo shirt.), business casual shoes (athletic shoes not permitted). - When UOD (uniform of the day) is Service Dress: Professional business attire (suit and tie equivalent with appropriate dress shoes) - Book bag/back pack (black back packs may be worn with any uniform combination.
+Only solid-color black backpacks will be worn with blues uniform combinations.
+Occupational Camouflage Patterned (OCP) back packs, solid Tan and solid Coyote Brown may be worn with the OCP.
+Small logos, less than 2" square, are authorized. - Pens/pencils and a pocket sized notebook